liyongkang123/liyongkang123.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am currently a PhD student at the [IR LAB](https://irlab.science.uva.nl/), the University of Amsterdam, work with [Prof. Evangelos Kanoulas](https://staff.fnwi.uva.nl/e.kanoulas/) and [Dr. Panagiotis Eustratiadis](https://scholar.google.com/citations?user=lj5XzYUAAAAJ&hl=en).
+I am currently a second year PhD student at the [IR LAB](https://irlab.science.uva.nl/), the University of Amsterdam, work with [Prof. Evangelos Kanoulas](https://staff.fnwi.uva.nl/e.kanoulas/) and [Dr. Panagiotis Eustratiadis](https://scholar.google.com/citations?user=lj5XzYUAAAAJ&hl=en).

-Before that, I got my master degree at Southern University of Science and Technology(SUSTech), Department of Computer Science and Engineering, SUSTech-UTokyo Joint Research Center on Super Smart City Lab, where I am supervised by [Prof. Xuan Song](https://scholar.google.com/citations?user=_qCSLpMAAAAJ&hl=zh-CN) in SUSTech and [Prof. Zipei Fan](https://scholar.google.com/citations?user=OMny2bEAAAAJ&hl=zh-CN) at the University of Tokyo.
+Previously, I earned my master’s degree at Southern University of Science and Technology(SUSTech), Department of Computer Science and Engineering, SUSTech-UTokyo Joint Research Center on Super Smart City Lab, where I am supervised by [Prof. Xuan Song](https://scholar.google.com/citations?user=_qCSLpMAAAAJ&hl=zh-CN) in SUSTech and [Prof. Zipei Fan](https://scholar.google.com/citations?user=OMny2bEAAAAJ&hl=zh-CN) at the University of Tokyo.

-What's more, I received a B.E. degree in the School of Information and Communication Engineering, Beijing University of Posts and Telecommunications(BUPT) in 2020.
+Additionally, I received a B.E. degree from the School of Information and Communication Engineering, Beijing University of Posts and Telecommunications(BUPT), in 2020.

-I have previously interned at Pinduoduo, and I have also worked at TEMU.
+I have previously interned at Pinduoduo, and also worked at TEMU.
 {style="text-align: justify;"}